MicrosoftDocs/cpp-docs/docs/sanitizers/error-dynamic-stack-buffer-overflow.md

 > Address Sanitizer Error: dynamic-stack-buffer-overflow

 This example shows the error that results from a buffer access outside the bounds of a stack-allocated object.
-Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example - `alloca` overflow (right)